xharaken/john-law-coin/README.md

 ## Step 1

 [Install MetaMask](./HowToInstallMetamask.md).
-MetaMask is a crypto wallet that enables you to connect to Ethereum's blockchain from your browser.
+MetaMask is a crypto wallet that enables you to connect to Ethereum-based blockchain from your browser.
 MetaMask supports Chrome, Firefox, Opera and Brave.

+JohnLawCoin uses the [Polygon Mainnet](https://polygon.technology/) instead of the Ethereum Mainnet.
+The reason is that as of 2022 Jan, the transaction fee of the Ethereum Mainnet is too high for users to use JohnLawCoin ($60 - $250 per transaction).
+On the other hand, the transaction fee on the Polygon Mainnet is $0.01 - $0.1 per transaction.
+JohnLawCoin will revisit the option to use the Ethereum Mainnet when Ethereum 2.0 is available and lowers the transaction fee enough.

 ## Step 2